evancz/guide.elm-lang.org/types/union_types.md

 > **Problem:** You are creating a dashboard with three different kinds of widgets.
 One shows recent log data, one shows time plots, and one shows scatter plots.
 How do you represent a widget?

 Alright, we are getting a bit fancier now.
-In Elm, the thing you want to do is solve each case individually.
-Building programs out of small, reliable, reusable parts is kind of Elm wants you to do things.
+In Elm, you want to start by solving each case individually.
+(As you get more experience, you will see that Elm *wants* you to build programs out of small, reusable parts.
+It is weird.)
 So I would create representations for each of our three scenarios, along with `view` functions to actually turn them into HTML or SVG or whatever:

 ```elm
 type alias LogsInfo =